mbaumer/us_hep_funding/docs/_states/NJ.md

 ```
 ## SC Contracts
 ```
-In the past 5 years, this state has received  203  Office of Science contracts, totalling  $508,925,690.61 Who have these contracts gone to?
+In the past 5 years, this state has received:
+203 Office of Science contracts, totalling $508,925,690.61

                                                       Amount ($)
 vendorname
 TRUSTEES OF PRINCETON UNIVERSITY, THE               5.081335e+08